hpaluch/dsPIC33CH-Curiosity-Timers/README.md

   be verified generated code at `TimersMaster.X\mcc_generated_files\sccp1_tmr.c`
   - RED LED1 output is on RE0 pin - frequency verified on scope.
   - it is recommended application of 32-bit timers - for very slow interrupt generation
+- PWM output at 100 kHz on RB12 using SCCP2 module.
+It is done in hardware entirely without software assistance - which is intentional.
+Generally for higher frequencies one should try to utilize hardware as much as possible.

 Example UART output: